thirumurthis/Learnings/AngularNote-development.md

    </tr>
  ```

-in the somecomponent.component.html, the bootstrap style can be used.
+In order to use bootstrap for styling in the somecomponent.component.html, refer the bootsrap css in the index.html.
-refer the bootsrap css in the index.html.
+Or use css styling in the .css file within the component.

 ```
-//index.html - add
+//index.html - add for including the bootstrap style sheet
 <link href="https://..bootstrap...css">

 //somecomponent.component.html
 <table class="table table-striped">
 ```

-#### Data binding:
+### Data binding:

 Bind the data from component(ts) to the view (html) template:
   - *Interpolation* {{..}}